UPDATED June 30, 2020

 At Blue Cross and Blue Shield of Nebraska, our top priority is to ensure the health and safety of our customers.
-We continue to follow the developing guidance of local and federal health officials regarding the impact of the coronavirus (COVID-19).
-Please be assured that we have an action plan in place to enable us to continue to provide quality service to our customers while protecting the health of our employees.
+We continue to follow the guidance of local and federal health officials regarding the impact of the coronavirus (COVID-19).
+Our top priority is to continue to provide quality service to our customers while protecting the health of our employees.

 Coverage for coronavirus testing and treatment

-This applies to all fully insured group and individual health plan members, along with those who receive their insurance through Medicare Supplement and Medicare Advantage plans.
+This waiver of cost shares applies to all fully insured group and individual health plan members, along with those who receive their insurance through our Medicare Supplement and Medicare Advantage plans.

 Coverage for prescription medications

-We are also extending expiring pharmacy preauthorizations for members with BCBSNE prescription drug coverage.
-Pharmacy preauthorizations that were to expire prior to May 31, 2020, will be extended 90 days from the original expiration date.
+We have extended expiring pharmacy preauthorizations for members with BCBSNE prescription drug coverage.
+Pharmacy preauthorizations that were to expire prior to May 31, 2020, have been extended 90 days from the original expiration date.
 BCBSNE will continue to require preauthorization review for members who are newly prescribed a medication that requires preauthorization.

 Patients will not be liable for additional charges that stem from obtaining a non-preferred medication if the preferred medication is not available due to shortage or access issues.